Afterlife (Avenged Sevenfold song): Music video

-Lyrical meaning
+Music and lyrics

+The song features an orchestral string arrangement, and has been stylistically categorized as symphonic metal.
+The main riff is characterized by its "chugging groove," and according to Bobby Oliver of Alternative Press Magazine, it is "one of many across their discography that could be Guns N’ Roses outtakes."
+The song contains an extended guitar solo that has been described as "piercing."

-According to Zacky Vengeance the song is about a man who dies early and finds himself in heaven.
-Upon entering, he realizes that he has too many things to do on Earth and to go back and make it right, he must escape from the afterlife.
+According to Zacky Vengeance, the song is about a man who dies early and finds himself in heaven.
+Upon entering, he realizes that he has too many things to do and fix on Earth.

+Commercial performance

+The song stayed on the UK Rock and Metal chart throughout most of 2008, and would peak at number 3.
+Although overall the song didn't do as well on charts as "Almost Easy" (nor is it certified by the RIAA), it has beaten all others from the album in terms of digital streams.

 Other appearances

 The song is available as downloadable content for Rock Band and Guitar Hero 5, and is featured in the video game NHL 09.
 It was released for Rocksmith on October 30, 2012.
 The song is also available on the game Rock Band Track Pack: Volume 2.

-An alternate version of the song is included in the compilation album Live in the LBC & Diamonds in the Rough, released on September 16, 2008.
+An alternate version of the song is included on the compilation album Diamonds in the Rough, released on September 16, 2008.
 The alternate version has a prominent string section through the whole duration of the song, as well as a different bridge in comparison with the original song.
+A live performance of the song was featured on the live album Live in the LBC.